Archer of Black

 His strength didn't have the same effect like someone who weighed more than twice his weight, but he was able to make her take a step back.
 This allowed him to extend his shinai in a straight path towards her gut, but the older fighter parried the blow while using her momentum to deliver a fast strike towards his chest.
 He was just barely able to retract his sword in time to guide Taiga's shinai away from his body and then strike her chest with an upward strike, which failed, and then bring his shinai down again.
 It was blocked once again and the older girl's shinai descended down onto his shoulder.

 A whistle blew, signifying the end of the spar.
 They both looked the side to Kiritsugu who had blown the whistle.

 "Match over.
 Winner: Taiga!" he declared.
 He wore his grey yukata unlike the two combatants.
 In his left hand was a paper fan which he was using to cool himself with, a logical solution given the temperature.

 Shirou stumbled into the wind from the fan, panting and sweating.
 The shirt and shorts he was wearing were drenched in sweat, proof of the amount of time they had spent in the sun.
 The moment he reached the cool shade under the roof he collapsed in a heap.
 His muscles were aching; the results of having to endure a training regimen no nine year old should go through.
 His limbs were trembling to the point that even his toes were twitching.
-He was so relieved to be in the shade that he was actively rubbing his cheek against the cold, polished wood floor and then seeking a new cold place after his current spot had been warmed by the temperature of his body.
+He was so relieved to be in the shade that he was actively rubbing his cheek against the cold, polished wood floor and then seeking a new cold place after his current spot had been warmed by the temperature of his skin.